IndieMasco/TechEdWeek6Assignment/READme.md

 # requirements that I wasn't able to achieve

+- ❌ 🏹 Set up an Unsplash application that you can fetch from your React app
 - ❌ 🏹 Use useEffect and the dependancy array to update the images when the user types in an input field
-- ❌ 🏹 Set up an Unsplash application that you can fetch from your React app
+  - These two stretch goals kinda go together.
+I can't really do the useEffect without doing the Unsplash first.

 # Wireframe